Dimethylglycine oxidase

-The 3 substrates of this enzyme are N,N-dimethylglycine, H_{2}O, and O_{2}, whereas its 3 products are sarcosine, formaldehyde, and H_{2}O_{2}.
+The three substrates of this enzyme are dimethylglycine, water and oxygen.
+Its products are sarcosine, hydrogen peroxide, and formaldehyde.
+The enzyme does not further demethylate the product sarcosine to glycine.
+Enzymes such as sarcosine oxidase are known which can do that conversion.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is N,N-dimethylglycine:oxygen oxidoreductase (demethylating).
 It employs one cofactor, FAD.